You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Italic nibs are famous for giving a huge amount of line variation all by changing the angle of the pen.

 When you are thinking of how great your handwriting will look when you start using a fountain pen...you are probably imagining yourself with an italic nib.

 Italic nibs have a stiffer writing experience because of the squared edges.
-If the pen nib is not used at the correct angle, the nib can tear into the paper or the tines can be bent because stress is being put on the wrong part of the nib.
+Using the pen nib at the wrong angle can tear into the paper or bend the tines because it puts stress on the wrong part of the nib.

 Time and practice are needed to build the technique of writing with an italic nib.

 Italic nibs also use more ink since they release more ink in each stroke.

 They have a square nib point that is flat across the top with rounded edges.

 Stub nibs are in between a round nib and an italic nib and have a popular following because they offer greater line variation with their flat tip, but do not require as much special attention to writing angle and hand position due to the rounded edges.
 (Neil deGrasse Tyson is a big stub nib fan).

 Stub nibs use ink more quickly than round nibs because they are wetter.